SINAebrahimi99/FIM/README.md

 ![A or B](https://github.com/user-attachments/assets/8cab0def-32f4-4340-841c-c1f452b49a4a)

-i choose 'A' to create the baseline of my files.
+Selecting 'A' to create the baseline of my files.

 The next step is to choose which Hashing Algorithm you want to use.

 There are 4 algorithms available in powershell: SHA1, SHA256, SHA384, and SHA512.

-(i recommend choosing SHA512 for the best security experience! )
+(i recommend choosing SHA512 for the best security experience)

 after choosing algorithm the baseline is created :

 ![choosed algo](https://github.com/user-attachments/assets/4a8b9651-de7c-4bc8-8f18-29442305287a)

-lets check the baseline :
+checking the baseline :

 ![chech baseline](https://github.com/user-attachments/assets/48a9bad4-568f-4419-9b28-2c88d7bf7b23)